wptrainingteam/coding-best-practices/README.md

 ## Objectives

-*   How to plan the markup for a costum WordPress loop?
+*   How to plan the markup for a custom WordPress loop?
 *   How to add the WordPress PHP snippets, like the_author() etc.
-*   How to comment your markup and your PHP.
+*   How to comment on your markup and your PHP.
-*   Learn to write readable, and beautifull code.
+*   Learn to write readable, and beautiful code.
 *   Link correctly to images.
 *   Make translation ready text strings.
-*   Knowledge of best practise.
+*   Knowledge of best practice.

 ## Assets